act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 1

-This paragraph holds the visual reference word "right".
-The content in the second column is identified with the word "right" but also identified by referencing the word "howdy".
+This paragraph includes the [visual reference word][] "right".
+The content in the second column is identified with the word "right" but also identified by referencing the word "howdy", thus matching the (**non-visual reference**) condition.

 ```html
 <head>